groupvine/gv-doc/7-advanced/1-advActions.md

 ~groups='[instructions file]'~~[account]@groupvine.com
 ```

-For example, for the bingotech account and a file named
+For example, for the Lighthouse Labs account and a file named
 "groupinstrs.csv", it would be:

 ```
-~groups='groupinstrs.csv'~~bingotech@groupvine.com
+~groups='groupinstrs.csv'~~lighthouselabs@groupvine.com
 ```

 <span class="support">